Health, Safety and Security

 It is assumed that every home has a computer with a reliable Internet connection, which children can access.

-Teachers will communicate directly with students via VLE courses.
+Teachers will communicate directly with students via Schoology courses.
 Learning materials will be provided via the resource area of their courses.
 The established timetable will be used in order for the teachers to schedule regular online discussions with the class group designed to engage students with the learning materials provided.
-Teachers will also establish times during the day in which they will respond directly to student inquiries via the VLE private messaging or e-mail facilities.
+Teachers will also establish times during the day in which they will respond directly to student inquiries via the Schoology private messaging or e-mail facilities.

 We would expect school closure to be a rare event and this regime will be a different experience for our students as well as for parents and teachers.
 As such, parents may need to provide additional monitoring and support to ensure that their child is being successful under such conditions.
 This may necessarily involve additional communication with the teachers as well.